Internship Practices at the Faculties

-The application period for 2018 was 1.-31.12.2017.
+The application period will begin in January 2019.
 The student does not need to have an internship position before applying for the grant.
-The decisions on the grants were made in January 2018 and all the applicants have been informed.
+The decisions on the grants were made in February 2019 earliest.
+All the applicants will be informed.

 Students with mandatory internship as a part of their studies have priority to receive the grant.
 Students are entitled to the grant only once.

 If a student has been issued the grant but he/she is not able to use it, the student has to cancel the grant at once.
 This way the grant can be passed on to the next student on the waiting list.

 For more information, please contact the administrative internship contact person of your Master’s Degree Programme.

 The university does not award grants for all types of internships.
 Please make sure, you have read the university’s general policies regarding internships and grants.